-M&Ms is an excellent example of expressive brand personality.
+M&M’s is an excellent example of expressive brand personality.
 You can always see it in the brand’s commercials, ads, and campaigns.
 The company created fun, comedic, and clever characters to show its brand personality.
-M&Ms uses personification and presents the main characters: Green, Yellow, Red, Blue, and Brown — multi-colored button-shaped chocolates that have different adventures in the brand’s various commercials.
-That’s why we can refer M&Ms to the “excitement” framework.
+M&M’s uses personification and presents the main characters: Green, Yellow, Red, Blue, and Brown — multi-colored button-shaped chocolates that have different adventures in the brand’s various commercials.
+That’s why we can refer M&M’s to as the “excitement” framework.

 Nike, a famous company engaged in selling footwear and sportswear, has been one of the leaders in this industry for decades and is admired by people all around the world.
 Nike is associated with ruggedness and excitement.
 Its shoes and apparel are considered durable, outdoorsy, and worth paying more money.
 Nike’s “Just Do It” slogan encourages customers to action and lets them believe that they can achieve everything they desire.

-This recognizable brand also has its personality with the help of which Starbucks remains very popular worldwide despite having many competitors that offer products with the same quality.
+This recognizable brand also has its personality, with the help of which Starbucks remains very popular worldwide despite having many competitors that offer products of the same quality.
 For customers, the brand is associated with a modern coffee shop with a friendly atmosphere where they can relax or even work and drink a cup of good coffee.

 The company’s team created a great brand strategy that is outgoing and personable.
 The brand’s attention to details like customers’ names on Starbucks’ cups of coffee still creates buzz around this company.